-Epstein's accusers still deserve justice and will go after his alleged enablers, their lawyers say
+Jeffrey Epstein's accusers still deserve justice and will go after his alleged enablers

 "We have to live with the scars of his actions for the rest of our lives, while he will never face the consequences of the crimes he committed the pain and trauma he caused so many people," Araoz said.
 "Epstein is gone, but justice must still be served.
 I hope the authorities will pursue and prosecute his accomplices and enablers, and ensure redress for his victims."

 Epstein's death came less than a day after new details about his alleged sexual abuse of underage girls were unsealed in court filings.
-In the documents - part of a lawsuit settled in 2017 against a woman who allegedly recruited women for Epstein - accuser Virginia Roberts Giuffre named Prince Andrew, former New Mexico Gov. Bill Richardson and former Senate majority leader George J. Mitchell, D-Maine, among the prominent men in Epstein's orbit she was instructed to have sex with.
+In the documents - part of a lawsuit settled in 2017 against a woman who allegedly recruited women for Epstein - accuser Virginia Roberts Giuffre named Prince Andrew, former New Mexico Governor Bill Richardson and former Senate majority leader George J. Mitchell, D-Maine, among the prominent men in Epstein's orbit she was instructed to have sex with.

 All three men have denied any wrongdoing.